janymuong/alx-system_engineering-devops/0x11-what_happens_when_your_type_google_com_in_your_browser_and_press_enter/README.md

-# Blog
+# What Happens When You Type `google.com` in Your Browser and Press `Enter`?

+> Blog on: DNS, TCP/IP, Firewalls, HTTPS/SSL, Load-balancing, Web servers, Application servers, Databases

-This is an article on DNS
+This is an blog/article on the above concepts.
 > [view-source:](https://github.com/janymuong/alx-system_engineering-devops/blob/main/0x11-what_happens_when_your_type_google_com_in_your_browser_and_press_enter/blog_post.md)